 If talking does not work, try cartoons.

-It was part of a pilot programme in June called WASH in Schools Target Challenge, created by Rotary International to develop water and sanitation hygiene (WASH) education.
+It was part of a pilot program called WASH in Schools Target Challenge, created by Rotary International to develop water and sanitation hygiene (WASH) education.